-This gluten free pumpkin pie recipe is my post-Halloween, pre-Thanksgiving favourite!
+This dairy-free pumpkin pie recipe is my post-Halloween, pre-Thanksgiving favourite!
 But unlike most recipes, mine is dairy free and low FODMAP too.

 You would have thought I’d seen enough pumpkins over the Halloween season, but you’d be surprisingly wrong!
-The sight of a pumpkin just reminds me that it’s the perfect time to bake a gluten free pumpkin pie.
+The sight of a pumpkin just reminds me that it’s the perfect time to bake a dairy-free pumpkin pie recipe.
 Who wants a slice?!